 What do the Grades mean?
+See below for:

 7 Exceptional - Consistently outstanding understanding of the subject.
 Shows insight, flair and exhibits a scholarly attitude to work.
 Relatively few pupils would be expected to reach this level of attainment.